openshift/ansible-service-broker/docs/introduction.md

 Deploying an APB means invoking the container and passing in the name of the playbook to execute along with any required variables.
 It’s possible to invoke the APB directly without going through the Ansible Service Broker.
-Each APB is packaged so it’s ENTRYPOINT will invoke ansible when run.
-The container is intended to be short-lived, coming up to execute the ansible playbook for managing the application then exiting.
+Each APB is packaged so it’s ENTRYPOINT will invoke Ansible when run.
+The container is intended to be short-lived, coming up to execute the Ansible playbook for managing the application then exiting.

 In a typical APB deploy, the APB container will provision an application by running the provision.yaml playbook which executes a deployment role.
-The deployment role is responsible for creating the OpenShift resources, perhaps through calling oc create commands or leveraging ansible modules.
+The deployment role is responsible for creating the OpenShift resources, perhaps through calling oc create commands or leveraging Ansible modules.
 The end result is that the APB runs Ansible to talk to OpenShift to orchestrate the provisioning of the intended application.

 ![Deploy](images/apb-deploy.png)